 What is Business Interruption Insurance for Landlords?

-Business interruption insurance covers any revenue you would have earned, based on your financial records, had the disaster or issue not occurred.
-It will also cover operating expenses, like electricity, that continue even though your regular activities have come to a temporary halt.
+Business interruption insurance covers the financial impact of lost income due to a covered event.
+Regular homeowner’s policies cover damage to the property itself.
+However, it does little else to help with financial losses while the property is undergoing repair.
+That said, business interruption insurance covers any revenue a landlord would have earned, based on financial records, had the disaster or issue not occurred.
+Additionally, it also covers operating expenses such as electricity, which continue even though regular activities have come to a temporary halt.

 How the Policy Works

 Business interruption insurance is not sold as a separate policy but instead added to an existing property/casualty policy or included in a comprehensive package policy.
 In addition, the premiums for business interruption insurance are typically deductible as ordinary business expenses.
 As with all insurance, the premiums and coverage limits can vary based on the type and location of the risk.
 That said, business interruption coverage can help with operating expenses which include –

 - Lost Net Income (based on financial records)